Miami Herald: 20th century

 The Miami Herald International Edition, printed by partner newspapers throughout the Caribbean and Latin America, began in 1946.
 It is commonly available at resorts in the Caribbean countries such as the Dominican Republic, and, though printed by the largest local newspaper Listín Diario, it is not available outside such tourist areas.
 It was extended to Mexico in 2002.

 The Herald won its first Pulitzer Prize in 1950, for its reporting on Miami's organized crime.
 Its circulation was 176,000 daily and 204,000 on Sundays.

 On August 19, 1960, construction began on the Herald building on Biscayne Bay.
 Also on that day, Alvah H. Chapman, started work as James Knight's assistant.
 Chapman was later promoted to Knight-Ridder chairman and chief executive officer.
 The Herald moved into its new building at One Herald Plaza without missing an edition on March 23–24, 1963.

-The paper won a landmark press freedom decision in Miami Herald Publishing Co. v.
+The paper also won another press freedom case in Miami Herald Publishing Co. v.
 Tornillo (1974).
 In the case, Pat Tornillo Jr., president of the United Teachers of Dade, had requested that the Herald print his rebuttal to an editorial criticizing him, citing Florida's "right-to-reply" law, which mandated that newspapers print such responses.
 Represented by longtime counsel Dan Paul, the Herald challenged the law, and the case was appealed to the Supreme Court.
 The Court unanimously overturned the Florida statute under the Press Freedom Clause of the First Amendment, ruling that "Governmental compulsion on a newspaper to publish that which 'reason' tells it should not be published is unconstitutional."
 The decision showed the limitations of a 1969 decision, Red Lion Broadcasting Co. v.
-Federal Communications Commission, in which a similar "Fairness Doctrine" had been upheld for radio and television, and establishing that broadcast and print media had different Constitutional protections.
+Federal Communications Commission, in which a similar "fairness doctrine" had been upheld for radio and television, and establishing that broadcast and print media had different Constitutional protections.

+The first African American man to be a reporter at the Herald was Thirlee Smith, Jr. in 1967.

+The first African American woman to work as a reporter at the Miami Herald was Bea Hines, starting on June 16, 1970.
+Hines was nominated for a Pulitzer Prize in 1981 for columns which included topics like police brutality and profiling.

 Publication of a Spanish-language supplemental insert named El Herald began in 1976.
 It was renamed El Nuevo Herald in 1987, and in 1998 became an independent publication.
+The Miami Herald and El Nuevo Herald quickly took diverging editorial directions, sometimes leading to tense relations and conflicting information about the Hispanic community in the USA.

 In 1997, the Miami Herald assigned the first national reporter charged with covering LGBT news.
 Reporter Steve Rothaus, who had been with the paper since 1985, was assigned to this post.
 After more than 33 years with the paper, Rothaus retired in 2019 as part of a buyout offer made to 450 employees.